extrel-hg/world2pixel/README.md

 # world2pixel
 <b>
-Release date: 2025.05.28
+Release date: 2025.05.29

-EuVer version: 0.1.0
+EuVer version: 0.2.0
 </b>

 Small command-line utility to render maps in terminal.
 Requires a GOL object from Geodesk.
-Currently only tested for windows, but porting to linux should be really easy, and will eventually be done.
+Currently only works on windows, as the way I set colors on console is system-dependent.
+The goal however, is for the program to output to an image file and be system-independent.

+## Usage

 First, make sure you have a GOL object created using Geodesk for the part of the world you want to use.
 See: https://docs.geodesk.com/gol/build.
 Put the GOL file next to the exe.
 Then in the terminal you can use this command to run the program:

 `./world2pixel.exe (latitude) (longitude) (tiles on one side) (length of one side, in meters) (road scale factor) (rail scale factor) (name of gol object, default gol)`

 As of now, the program excels at renders with a high resolution (a lot of tiles) and small area.
-I have included examples of both a large-scale render (50kmx50km @ 200x200 tiles) and a smaller one (1.5kmx1.5km @ 250x250 tiles).
+I have included examples of both a large-scale render (25kmx25km @ 200x200 tiles) and a smaller one (1.5kmx1.5km @ 250x250 tiles).

 Proper tweaking of road and rail factors helps ensure a good render.
 Tweaking the road and rail factor messes with the proper scaling of road width.
 (A road may appear as 15m in width on the render, while in reality it is 10m.)
 If you wish to keep road width in 1:1 scale, do not use the factors.